n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.3.md

 ## Insert data into Airtable

 Next, we want to insert this data into Airtable.
-Remember what Nathan said at the end of the previous lesson?
+Remember what Nathan said at the end of the [Inserting data into Airtable](/courses/level-one/chapter-5/chapter-5.2/) lesson?

 > I actually need to insert only processing orders in the table...